Archfx/XOR-FPGA/README.md

 Sigmoid Activation Function
 ----

 Since we cannot implement the Sigmoid function on Hardware directly a lookup table was used instead of using the Sigmoid function.
 Sigmoid function outputs values between 1 and 0.
 But for the hardware implementation, Sigmoid functions had to scale from 100 to 0.
 So that values fit in the range of 8-bit signed values (Max 127 and min -128).
 A python script was created to generate the required mapping of the Sigmoid function.
-Final accuracy on FPGA
+Alternativly, you can simple implement a Sigmoid type functions using just comparators.
+But for generalized use case I have used a lookup table here.

 Final accuracy on FPGA
 ------